 The original design of the church indicated that it is a tribute to the original Basilica of Our Lady of Guadalupe in Mexico City.
 In the church there is an image of Our Lady of Guadalupe that people venerate, a 1945 oil replica by Ignacio Ramirez, an artist from Guadalajara.

 The original crown on the church was damaged by weather and erosion and was restored in 1981.
-On October 9th 1995 it feel off and was destroyed by a strong earthquake in Colima.
+On October 9th 1995 it fell off and was destroyed by a strong earthquake in Colima.

 Our Lady of Guadalupe Parish (Parroquia de Guadalupe)